Move to a desktop or laptop device to interact with the landscape

 Degradation and failure of cables due to processes such as cable-seabed interactions affects ORE reliability and will be…

-View challenge >
+View challenge >Materials and Manufacturing

 Structural Integrity in the Marine Environment (corrosion, fatigue, coatings etc.)